-Cooley Law School is accredited by two entities: The American Bar Association (ABA), the Higher Learning Commission (HLC).
+Cooley Law School is accredited by two entities: The American Bar Association (ABA), and the Higher Learning Commission (HLC).

 American Bar Association

 Cooley Law School has been fully approved by the ABA since its first class graduated.
 Provisional approval was granted in 1975; full approval was granted in 1978.

 The ABA has fully approved additional campuses at Auburn Hills, Grand Rapids, and Ann Arbor, Michigan, and has acquiesced in the opening of a campus at Tampa Bay, Florida.

 Cooley is accredited by the HLC, a member of the North Central Association of Colleges and Schools.
 Accreditation is given to the single institution and extended to Cooley's Ann Arbor, Auburn Hills, and Grand Rapids campuses in Michigan and to the Tampa Bay campus in Riverview, FL.

 The Higher Learning Commission - North Central Association has extended Thomas M. Cooley Law School's accreditation, allowing the full three-year Juris Doctor program to be offered at our campus in Ann Arbor, as well as at our campuses in Lansing, Grand Rapids, and Auburn Hills.
 The final stage in this approval process occurred on April 20, 2009, when the Commission's Board of Trustees validated approval of the new campus.

 This decision is the culmination of a series of favorable HLC actions over the past few years.
 Cooley Law School has been fully accredited by the Higher Learning Commission since 2001.
 In 2006, the Commission's Board of Trustees continued Cooley's accreditation for 10 full years--the maximum time allowed under HLC standards.
 The HLC staff extended accreditation to the full program at Oakland (now Auburn Hills), and at Grand Rapids in 2006.